learnk8s/knote-js/01_writing_a_note_taking_app.md

 > You can find the pug template [in this repository](https://github.com/learnk8s/knote-js/tree/master/01).

-The code is not much more than some standard boilerplate code for an Express app.

-It doesn't yet do anything useful.
+This code is adapted from a simple Express boilerplate app, so it doesn't do anything useful yet.

-_But you will change this now by connecting it to a database._
+_To enhance it, let's learn to connect it to a database._

 ## Connecting a database